Cooperation in Nuclear Power

 In 1997 a maintenance training centre was opened at the Paks nuclear plant in Hungary, complete with all the key parts of the core area of a VVER 440/230 reactor.
 The project is particularly important because this early Soviet type was not designed for regular safety inspections or maintenance, and in earlier IAEA projects, remote control devices had to be used to reach inaccessible areas.
 The centre trains operators from several central and eastern European countries, as well as Hungary.
 It was funded by Hungary, with IAEA, Japan, USA and a number of European governments.

 In 2006 a proposal was brought forward by a US organisation, the Nuclear Threat Initiative, for an international nuclear fuel bank under IAEA supervision.
 It would essentially take the form of supply guarantees based on a stockpile of low-enriched uranium managed by the IAEA.
 The NTI pledged $50 million towards setting it up, if others from around the world promised a further $100 million, or nuclear fuel of equivalent value.
 By March 2009, five international contributors responded, committing a total of $107 million among them: the European Union ($32 million), Norway ($5 million), the United Arab Emirates ($10 million), the USA ($50 million) and then Kuwait ($10 million).
 The NTI's pledge then came into effect, taking the overall sum to initiate the project to $157 million.
-Russia has separately proposed that a quantity of low-enriched uranium equivalent to two full reactor cores be held at the International Uranium Enrichment Centre at Angarsk, paid for by international donors and under IAEA control.
+In May 2012 it was announced that this IAEA ‘fuel bank' would be located at the Ulba Metallurgical Plant (UMZ) in Kazakhstan, which has 50 years' experience in handling UF6.

 INTERNATIONAL COOPERATION – GOVERNMENTS